seanox/pdf-service/manual/Introduction.md

 #### Escaped Placeholders

-TODO:

-For output of special and control characters.
-These placeholders are only resolved when the generation is completed.
+For the output of special and control characters a hexadecimal escape sequence can be used, for which the identifier from the placeholder must start with `0x`.

 ```
 #[0x0A]